xmartlabs/android-snapshot-publisher/README.md

 The main features of the preparation process are:
 - Update the Android Version Name to keep track of the distributed versions.
-The default behaviour adds the commit identifier to the Android Version name.
+The default behavior adds the commit identifier to the Android Version name.
 It's very helpful to track possible issues.
-- Create release notes based on the git history.
+- Create release notes based on git's history.
-It prepares rich release notes which are flexible and customizable.
+It prepares rich and customizable release notes.

-The second purpose of this plugin is to give the ability of deploying the snapshot builds in a distribution source easily.
+This plugin is also meant to easily deploy snapshot builds.

 Currently the available sources are:
 - Google Play
 - Fabric Beta

-An interesting feature of this plugin is that it enables you to deploy the build in multiple sources with a low effort setup.
+An interesting feature of this plugin is that it enables you to deploy the build in multiple sources with a low-effort setup.

 ## Installation